Is Retail Strategy Australia Dying On Its Feet 👣? The Reasons Why

 The solution to the online retail pricing dilemma comes down to moving from cost-plus to value-based in the best way possible.
 By this, we mean a world-class pricing team running a sophisticated pricing and revenue management system.
 A system set up to dynamical price across multiple price and customer segments using targeted pricing tiers and enticing revenue subscription models.

 - Business planning — a hastily made business plan will surely fail without proper research on market identification, projected sales, customers’ desires, price range and operations.
-It should have a properly conceive marketing strategy, budget, short and long-range objectives.
+It should have a properly conceived marketing strategy, budget, short and long-range objectives.
 Not only that, you’ll want to plan ahead for any future competition.

 - Capital – “you need money to make money”.
 A well-funded organisation needs sufficient capital to run smoothly.
-If the overhead expenses exceeds the projected income flowing into the business, then it will surely fail.
+If the overhead expenses exceed the projected income flowing into the business, then it will surely fail.
 Find a balance between expenditures and revenue management.

 - Hiring (underperforming team) – ever heard of the adage; “one rotten apple can spoil the barrel”?
 The same is true in the workplace.
 An employee with a history of misconduct could influence other people in the workplace with their bad habits.
 Through peer effects, staff pick up those habits by social interactions from one another.